silaspe/maths/docs/the_strand_puzzle.md

 as five hundred."

-just to clarify, there are no houses on the other side of the street, and the house numbers don't skip any.
-To solve the puzzle, you find the number of his house, and the total number of houses on the street / number of the last house on the street, and that one is in between $50$ and $500$.
+Just to clarify, there are no houses on the other side of the street, and the house numbers don't skip any.
+To solve the puzzle, you find the number of his house, and the total number of houses on the street / number of the last house on the street, and that one is between $50$ and $500$.
 For future reference, I will call those unknowns $x$ and $y$ respectively.
 When someone gave ramanujan (I'm a big fan of him by the way), he (supposedly) solved it in under $10$ seconds.

 ### calculation